hrishitchaudhuri/hrishitchaudhuri/README.md

-# Hrishit Chaudhuri
+# hrishit chaudhuri

-  I like working with theoretical computer science and discrete mathematics to design systems.
-Interests include complexity theory, programming languages, compilers, parallel computing, and numerical computing.
+  i like working with theoretical computer science and discrete mathematics to design systems. complexity theory, programming languages, compilers, parallel computing, and numerical computing.